GENI-NSF/geni-tools/README-omni.txt

  * Look for fallback `agg_nick_cache` in correct location (#662)
  * Use relative imports in `speaksfor_util` if possible. (#657)
  * Fix URL to URN lookups to better handle names that differ by a prefix. (#683)
+ * Increase the sleep between busy SSL call retries from 15 to 20 seconds. (#697)

 New in v2.6:
  * New function `removeslicemember <slice> <username>`: